neuefische/web-exercises/templates/recap-project/README.md

 ## Deploying Your Project

-> Select the correspond deployment.
+> Select the corresponding deployment.
 Delete the one that doesn't apply.

 🚀 Project Deployment to GitHub Pages is required: Please adhere to the deployment guidelines outlined in your [repository's documentation](https://github.com/neuefische/web-protocol-template/blob/main/docs/deployment-github-pages.md) for detailed instructions.